PennyLaneAI/qml/datasets_qchem.rst

    :property="og:description": Browse our collection of quantum datasets, and import them into PennyLane directly from your code.
    :property="og:image": https://pennylane.ai/qml/_static/datasets.png

-One of the most promising directions for current research in quantum algorithms is quantum chemistry, a field of critical importance, as it allows one to inquire about the quantum properties of matter.
+One of the most promising directions for current research in quantum algorithms is quantum chemistry, a field of critical importance, as it enables the investigation of the quantum properties of matter.

 Explore our available quantum chemistry datasets below, providing data related to some popularly examined molecular systems.